gasparka/thesis/docs/vhdl_extensions.rst

         update_registers(self);
     end procedure;

-But now the problem is that we need to create new reset function for each instance.
+But now the problem is that we need to create a new reset function for each instance.

 This can be solved by using VHDL 'generic packages' and 'package instantiation declaration' semantics :cite:`vhdl-lrm`.
 Package in VHDL just groups common declarations to one namespace.

-In case of the MAC class, 'coef' reset value could be set as package generic.
+In case of the MAC class, the 'coef' reset value could be set as package generic.
 Then each new package initialization could define new reset value for it (:numref:`vhdl-package-init`).

 .. code-block:: vhdl